 He was appointed an ambassador for UK Science and space-based careers in 2009 and is involved in working with the UK Space Agency in developing the UK’s microgravity research programme.
 He is keenly interested in promoting science and engineering as career possibilities for school pupils and students.

-Tim is based at ESA’s European Astronaut Centre in Cologne, Germany.
-He is currently training for his Principia mission, a long-duration flight to the International Space Station, to be launched at the end of November 2015.
-He will be the first British ESA astronaut to visit the Space Station.
-Until his assignment was announced in 2013, Tim was Lead Eurocom for Luca Parmitano’s six-month Volare mission that started in May of that year.
+Until his assignment to the International Space Station was announced in 2013, Tim was Lead Eurocom for Luca Parmitano’s six-month Volare mission that started in May of that year.